 - 1. A statement of the rule or policy allegedly violated. - 2.
-A summary of facts in support of the charges/allegations. - 3.
-A notice of the date, time, and place of the preliminary hearing, sent at least three business days prior to the hearing.
+A summary of facts in support of the charges/allegations.

+3. A notice of the date, time, and place of the preliminary hearing, sent at least three business days prior to the hearing.

-The written charges shall be served upon the student using one or more of the following methods:
+The written charges shall be served upon the student using the following methods:

-- Residential Student - Hand delivered to student's Residence Hall - o E-mailed to student's Alabama A&M University email account. - Commuter Student - o Delivered by USPS to the address listed in Banner - o E-mailed to student's Alabama A&M University e-mail account.
+- Residential Student - Hand delivered to student's Residence Hall - E-mailed to student's Alabama A&M University emailaccount. - Commuter Student - o Delivered by USPS to the address listed in Banner - E-mailed to student's Alabama A&M University e-mail account.

-When applicable, the Associate Vice President for Student Affairs will contact a student in violation of the Code of Conduct via telephone to schedule a meeting where he/she can serve the student.
+When applicable, the Vice President for Student Affairs will contact a student in violation of the Code of Conduct via telephone to schedule a meeting where he/she can serve the student.